 Yes.
 A budget of $3,000 to $5,000 is absolutely enough to buy a beautiful engagement ring that your fiancé-to-be will love.

-For example, this stunning 1.2 carat, K color, VVS1 round diamond set in a beautiful 18K yellow gold solitaire ring is $4,860.
-This gorgeous 1.00 carat, H color, VS1 princess cut diamond set in 14K white gold is available for $3,810.
+For example, this stunning 1.2 carat, K color, VVS1 round diamond set in a beautiful 18K yellow gold solitaire ring from James Allen is $4,860.
+This gorgeous 1.00 carat, H color, VS1 princess cut diamond set in 14K white gold from James Allen is available for $3,810.

-With a budget in the $3,000 to $5,000 range, you’ll have no problems buying a beautiful ring.
+With a $3,000 to $5,000 engagement ring budget, you’ll have no problems buying a beautiful ring.
 In fact, you’ll be able to choose from a wide range of gorgeous diamonds in the 0.80 to 1.25 carat range (depending on shape), as well as a diverse range of different settings.